Abu Lahab (musical project): History

 The extended play We Beheld the Last Contraction of the Seraph marked his first official release in February 2012.
-Focusing on harsh dissonance, the music attempted to mix the seemingly incongruous elements of black metal, dark ambient, drone, industrial and noise music into a cohesive whole.
+Focusing on harsh dissonance, the music attempted to mix elements of black metal, dark ambient, drone, industrial and noise music into a cohesive whole.
 Abu Lahab's full-length debut album Humid Limbs of the Torn Beadsman followed in August 2012 and was seen by some as his masterpiece.
 The music was less aggressive than his previous release, but nonetheless continued to marry musique concrete and industrial music with his already cacophonous sound.
 On July 12, 2013, he released his second album Supplications of the Last Gyrosophist.
 The music was less aggressive and more experimental in contrast to his previous work, beginning a trajectory towards a more percussive and beat driven sound.
-Another EP, titled Of Heliotaxis and Cosmic Knifing, followed in October of that year and contained samples of Nico's 1970 Desertshore album.
-After four years of inactivity, Amhdaar was released on October 25, 2017 and featured two long-form compositions.
-A new full-length album, titled Tungasht, was released digitally on June 9, 2018.
+Another EP, titled Of Heliotaxis and Cosmic Knifing, followed in October of that year and contained samples of Nico's 1970 album Desertshore.
+After four years of inactivity, he released Amhdaar on October 25, 2017 and featured two long-form compositions.
+He digitally released a new full-length album, Tungasht, on June 9, 2018.